 A visit to the dentist usually involves a lot of fear and anxiety.
 The anticipation of pain and embarrassment makes people tensed about their upcoming dental visit.
-According to studies, 13% to 24% of people around the world suffer from dental phobia.
+According to studies, 13% to 24% of people around the world suffer from dental phobia or anxiety of visiting dentist.
 Some people are so terrified of dentists that they avoid undergoing dental treatments altogether until the toothache becomes unbearable, and the infection is too serious.

 It’s not a good feeling to have your teeth scraped and drilled.
 It’s not a pleasurable experience.
 Yet, it’s important to consult a dentist periodically to keep your teeth and gums healthy.

-Here are the 6 tips that can help you overcome dental anxiety and stress.
+Here are the 6 tips that can help you overcome anxiety of visiting dentist.

 1. Go with your bestie: A friend knows your strength and weakness.
 He knows what makes you scared, and what makes you happy.
 He also knows how to calm your agitated nerves.
 Moreover, sometimes having your buddy in the clinic helps to boosts your morale.
 You know that if something goes wrong, he will be there to help you.